‘Bachelor In Paradise’ 2017 Cast Rumors: Are Corinne And Chad In For Season 4?

 There’s still an entire season of The Bachelorette to go before Bachelor In Paradise returns to ABC, but that hasn’t stopped fans from speculating who will make up the cast this summer.
-From Corinne Olympios to Luke Pell, here are all of the rumored cast so far.
+From Corinne Olympios to Luke Pell, here is all of the rumored cast so far.

 Life & Style reports that Olympios was doubtful she’d be on BIP following her stint with Nick Viall on The Bachelor.
-Although Olympios admitted that it was “too early to tell” if she’d make it on the show, Viall seemed certain fans haven’t seen the last of her.
+Although Olympios admitted that it was “too early to tell” if she’d make it on the show, Viall seemed certain fans hadn’t seen the last of her.

 “She will be in Paradise,” Viall shared.
 “Corinne, please do Paradise!”